fdietz/elixir-feed-parser/README.md

 # Setup

-Add elixir-feed-parser to your mix dependencies and application.
+Add `:elixir-feed-parser` to your mix dependencies and application.

 ```elixir
 def application do